Phone and Voice Node

 - Decoding network messages to send to text to voice box

-With these functions, the central controller can give the caller a
+With these functions, the central controller can give the

 of options and decode which selection he/she desires.
 This will make